mits58/ListsofPapersToCheck/README.md

-The Lists of papers to check
+The Lists of papers to check.
+Most of papers in this repository are written about graph neural networks (GNN).

 # List